niko-vahlas/GrandPrixPulse/timeline.md

   - We need to make a form capable of selecting multiple attributes for the query (August 6)
   - We need to proccess the form in php and use the conneciton to the database to make the query (August 6)
   - The output of the query will be displayed in a table format on the same page (August 6)
-- Populate tables with a large amount of data from kaggle and wikipedia (if enough time) (August 8)
+- Populate tables with a large amount of data from kaggle and wikipedia (if enough time) (August 8) Arul)
   - We are going to write a script to go through large amounts of data and insert them to the tables